Homrich & Berg Sells 2,345 Shares of Merck & Co., Inc. (NYSE:MRK)

-Homrich & Berg trimmed its position in shares of Merck & Co., Inc. (NYSE:MRK – Get Rating) by 5.0% during the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 45,000 shares of the company’s stock after selling 2,345 shares during the period.
-Homrich & Berg’s holdings in Merck & Co., Inc. were worth $3,380,000 at the end of the most recent quarter.
+Homrich & Berg lowered its stake in Merck & Co., Inc. (NYSE:MRK – Get Rating) by 5.0% during the 3rd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 45,000 shares of the company’s stock after selling 2,345 shares during the period.
+Homrich & Berg’s holdings in Merck & Co., Inc. were worth $3,380,000 at the end of the most recent reporting period.

-Other hedge funds also recently added to or reduced their stakes in the company.
-Retirement Group LLC grew its stake in shares of Merck & Co., Inc. by 116.4% in the 3rd quarter.
-Retirement Group LLC now owns 608 shares of the company’s stock valued at $30,000 after purchasing an additional 327 shares during the period.
-Bellwether Advisors LLC grew its stake in shares of Merck & Co., Inc. by 460.0% in the 3rd quarter.
-Bellwether Advisors LLC now owns 420 shares of the company’s stock valued at $31,000 after purchasing an additional 345 shares during the period.
-Macroview Investment Management LLC grew its stake in shares of Merck & Co., Inc. by 47.4% in the 3rd quarter.
-Macroview Investment Management LLC now owns 426 shares of the company’s stock valued at $32,000 after purchasing an additional 137 shares during the period.
-Itau Unibanco Holding S.A. bought a new stake in shares of Merck & Co., Inc. in the 2nd quarter valued at approximately $37,000.
-Finally, Strategic Asset Management LLC bought a new stake in shares of Merck & Co., Inc. in the 3rd quarter valued at approximately $44,000.
-Institutional investors own 72.05% of the company’s stock.
+A number of other large investors also recently added to or reduced their stakes in the stock.
+Leelyn Smith LLC raised its position in shares of Merck & Co., Inc. by 17.2% in the 2nd quarter.
+Leelyn Smith LLC now owns 32,715 shares of the company’s stock worth $2,544,000 after purchasing an additional 4,796 shares during the last quarter.
+Jackson Hole Capital Partners LLC raised its position in shares of Merck & Co., Inc. by 2.7% in the 3rd quarter.
+Jackson Hole Capital Partners LLC now owns 47,434 shares of the company’s stock worth $3,563,000 after purchasing an additional 1,262 shares during the last quarter.
+Parametric Portfolio Associates LLC raised its position in shares of Merck & Co., Inc. by 3.6% in the 2nd quarter.
+Parametric Portfolio Associates LLC now owns 10,532,273 shares of the company’s stock worth $819,095,000 after purchasing an additional 368,227 shares during the last quarter.
+Haverford Trust Co raised its position in shares of Merck & Co., Inc. by 3.4% in the 3rd quarter.
+Haverford Trust Co now owns 875,363 shares of the company’s stock worth $65,749,000 after purchasing an additional 29,146 shares during the last quarter.
+Finally, General American Investors Co.
+Inc. raised its position in shares of Merck & Co., Inc. by 4.1% in the 3rd quarter.
+General American Investors Co.
+Inc. now owns 255,191 shares of the company’s stock worth $19,167,000 after purchasing an additional 10,000 shares during the last quarter.
+Institutional investors and hedge funds own 72.05% of the company’s stock.

-A number of equities research analysts recently commented on the company.
-SVB Leerink decreased their price target on Merck & Co., Inc. from $102.00 to $101.00 and set an “outperform” rating on the stock in a research report on Friday, February 4th.
-Mizuho assumed coverage on Merck & Co., Inc. in a research report on Thursday, December 23rd.
-They set a “buy” rating and a $100.00 price target on the stock.
-Citigroup lowered Merck & Co., Inc. from a “buy” rating to a “neutral” rating and decreased their price target for the stock from $105.00 to $85.00 in a research report on Monday, November 29th.
-Morgan Stanley decreased their price target on Merck & Co., Inc. from $88.00 to $82.00 and set an “equal weight” rating on the stock in a research report on Monday, November 29th.
-Finally, UBS Group downgraded Merck & Co., Inc. from a “buy” rating to a “neutral” rating and reduced their price objective for the stock from $98.00 to $76.00 in a report on Monday, December 13th.
-Eight analysts have rated the stock with a hold rating, seven have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock presently has an average rating of “Buy” and a consensus price target of $90.88.

-Merck & Co., Inc. (NYSE:MRK – Get Rating) last released its earnings results on Thursday, February 3rd.
-The company reported $1.80 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.46 by $0.34.
-The firm had revenue of $13.25 billion during the quarter, compared to analysts’ expectations of $13.14 billion.
-Merck & Co., Inc. had a return on equity of 49.51% and a net margin of 26.02%.
-The company’s revenue was up 5.9% on a year-over-year basis.
-During the same quarter in the prior year, the company earned $1.32 EPS.
-On average, analysts forecast that Merck & Co., Inc. will post 7.23 earnings per share for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, April 7th.
-Stockholders of record on Tuesday, March 15th will be issued a $0.69 dividend.
-This represents a $2.76 annualized dividend and a dividend yield of 3.62%.
-The ex-dividend date is Monday, March 14th.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, April 7th.
+Stockholders of record on Tuesday, March 15th will be given a dividend of $0.69 per share.
+This represents a $2.76 dividend on an annualized basis and a dividend yield of 3.62%.
+The ex-dividend date of this dividend is Monday, March 14th.
 Merck & Co., Inc.’s payout ratio is 53.70%.

+Several equities analysts have recently issued reports on MRK shares.
+Wells Fargo & Company started coverage on Merck & Co., Inc. in a research report on Wednesday, December 8th.
+They issued an “overweight” rating and a $90.00 price target for the company.
+Barclays boosted their target price on Merck & Co., Inc. from $92.00 to $94.00 and gave the stock an “overweight” rating in a research report on Monday, November 1st.
+Truist Financial boosted their target price on Merck & Co., Inc. from $92.00 to $95.00 and gave the stock a “buy” rating in a research report on Wednesday, November 24th.
+Citigroup lowered Merck & Co., Inc. from a “buy” rating to a “neutral” rating and decreased their target price for the stock from $105.00 to $85.00 in a research report on Monday, November 29th.
+Finally, Guggenheim downgraded Merck & Co., Inc. from a “buy” rating to a “neutral” rating and set a $98.00 price target for the company. in a research note on Tuesday, December 7th.
+Eight research analysts have rated the stock with a hold rating, seven have given a buy rating and one has given a strong buy rating to the company.
+According to MarketBeat, the stock presently has an average rating of “Buy” and an average price target of $90.88.

 Merck & Co, Inc engages in the provision of health solutions through its prescription medicines, vaccines, biologic therapies, animal health, and consumer care products.
 It operates through the following segments: Pharmaceutical, Animal Health, and Other.
 The Pharmaceutical segment includes human health pharmaceutical and vaccine products.